 Prior to joining the Colorado DOC, Rick was head of the Wisconsin DOC, where he was accountable for more than 96,000 inmates and individuals on probation or parole, including 1,000 juveniles.
-Under Rick’s leadership, Wisconsin built strong reentry initiatives and the state lowered its prison population three-consecutive years at the same time the crime rate was dropping for the first time since the state’s first prison was built in 1850’s.
+Under Rick’s leadership, Wisconsin built strong reentry initiatives and the state lowered its prison population for three consecutive years at the same time that the crime rate was dropping for the first time since the construction of the state’s first prison in the 1850s.

-Rick joined the Wisconsin Department of Corrections in 2003 as the division administrator of community corrections, overseeing 68,000 probation and parolees.
-Prior to taking over as the head of the Wisconsin DOC in 2007, he served as deputy secretary for two years.
+Rick joined the Wisconsin Department of Corrections in 2003 as the Division Administrator of Community Corrections, overseeing 68,000 probationers and parolees.
+Prior to taking over as the head of the Wisconsin DOC in 2007, he served as Deputy Secretary for two years.

-Rick’s career in criminal justice began in 1976 as a deputy sheriff at the Dane County Sheriff’s Office in Madison, Wisconsin and then transitioned to work as an undercover narcotics detective.
-Rick holds a Juris Doctor Cum Laude degree from the University of Wisconsin School of Law and has served as assistant district attorney in Dane County, Wisconsin and as an assistant U.S. Attorney for the Western District of Wisconsin.
+Rick’s career in criminal justice began in 1976 as a Deputy Sheriff at the Dane County Sheriff’s Office in Madison, Wisconsin.
+He then transitioned to work as an undercover narcotics detective.
+Rick holds a Juris Doctor Cum Laude degree from the University of Wisconsin School of Law and has served as Assistant District Attorney in Dane County, Wisconsin and as an Assistant U.S. Attorney for the Western District of Wisconsin.